forderud/WindowsClientAuth/README.md

 ### TPM storage of private keys
 Installed certificates will by default have their private key managed by the SW-based "Microsoft Software Key Storage Provider" when importing non-exportable.
 It's also possible to store the private key in the TPM chip through "Microsoft Platform Crypto Provider" for enhanced HW-enforced security.

 RSA keys can be imported to the TPM with `certutil [-user] -csp TPM -p "" -importpfx ClientCert.pfx NoExport`.
 However, that seem to fail with `NTE_BAD_TYPE` for EC-DSA certificates.
-It's then possible to use [TPMImport](https://github.com/glueckkanja-pki/TPMImport) as work-around with a `TPMImport.exe [-user] -v ClientCert.pfx ""` command.
+It's possible to use [TPMImport](https://github.com/glueckkanja-pki/TPMImport) as work-around with a `TPMImport.exe [-user] -v ClientCert.pfx ""` command.

 Key storage can be verified with `certutil [-user] -store My`.
-You'll then get `Provider = Microsoft Platform Crypto Provider` if the private key is actually stored in the TPM.
+Provider `Microsoft Platform Crypto Provider` verifies that the private key is actually stored in the TPM.

 ### TPM for hardware identification
 The [TpmIdentifier](/TpmIdentifier) project demonstrates how the TPM endorsement key (`EKpub`) can be used to uniquely identify a machine.